jbilcke-hf/ai-app-factory/README.md

 app_port: 7860
 ---

-Generate Hugging Face Spaces using CodeLlama 34b
+Generate Hugging Face Spaces using CodeLlama 34b.

+The apps may not always work and usually human work is necessary to finish them.
+See this project as "Hugging Face Space templates on steroids".

 # Examples